-The inspector was shown around the centre by staff on duty, they were knowledgeable and familiar with the assessed needs of residents.
+The inspector was shown around the centre by the person in charge; they were knowledgeable and familiar with the assessed needs of residents.
 The centre was observed to be a clean and tidy, warm and comfortable environment.
-The premises were seen to be well maintained, clean and nicely decorated.
+The premises were seen to be well maintained and nicely decorated.
 There was adequate communal space.
 Doors were observed to remain open throughout the course of the inspection making all communal areas accessible to all residents.

 The wall in the hall had the house floor plans clearly displayed alongside the centre's fire evacuation plan.
-The hall also had the centre's safeguarding statement, an easy-to-read visitors policy and COVID-19 guidance, including information on personal protective equipment (PPE) and hand hygiene.
+The hall also displayed the centre's mission statement, certificate of registration and a copy of the most recent annual review.